SemaglutideDosing CalculatorReconstitutionPeptides

 Laboratory vial representing compounded semaglutide reconstitution

-Compounded semaglutide dosing math changed in 2026 after the FDA declared the shortage over and most 503A compounding access ended.
-For patients who still have access through narrow clinical exceptions — or for research contexts — this page covers the exact vial-to-syringe math for the standard titration doses (0.25 mg → 0.5 mg → 1.0 mg → 1.7 mg → 2.4 mg).
+Compounded sema math got messier in 2026.
+The FDA called the shortage over in Feb 2026 and most 503A access shrunk overnight.
+If you're still pinning compounded sema through a narrow clinical exception, or running it research-grade, the vial-to-units math hasn't changed.
+This page runs the exact numbers for the standard titration (0.25 mg → 0.5 mg → 1.0 mg → 1.7 mg → 2.4 mg, 4-week steps).
 Pre-filled free calculator link below.

 Key Takeaways

-• Compounded semaglutide typically shipped in 5 mg or 10 mg vials pre-shortage-ending.
+• Compounded sema typically shipped in 5 mg or 10 mg vials before the shortage ended.
 2 mL BAC water is the standard diluent.

 • Standard titration: 0.25 mg × 4 wk → 0.5 mg × 4 wk → 1.0 mg × 4 wk → 1.7 mg × 4 wk → 2.4 mg maintenance (Wegovy), or → 1.0 mg maintenance (Ozempic for T2D).

-• Both compounded semaglutide and Wegovy/Ozempic use the same pharmacology — the dose math is equivalent if you can access one instead of the other.
+• Compounded sema and Wegovy/Ozempic share the same molecule.
+The dose math is equivalent if you can swap one for the other.

 Vial Sizes and Concentrations